bobmonteverde/d3-chart-xybase/README.md

 <a name="height" href="#height">#</a> <i>chart</i>.<b>height</b>(<i>number</i>)

-If height is passed, set's chart's overall height to value provided.
+If height is passed, sets chart's overall height to value provided.

 If no argument passed, returns current chart's height.